Using Claude on Amazon Bedrock - Model Selection, Prompt Design, and Cost Optimization

 Comparing Claude Models Available on Bedrock

 Amazon Bedrock offers multiple Claude models from Anthropic, supporting context windows of up to 200K tokens.
 Claude 3.5 Sonnet delivers the best balance of reasoning accuracy, processing speed, and cost, making it the first choice for most use cases.
 It excels at code generation, document summarization, data analysis, and multilingual translation.
 Claude 3.5 Haiku is the fastest and most affordable model, well suited for real-time chatbots and batch processing tasks like large-scale text classification and extraction.
+Its per-million input token price is roughly 1/12 that of Sonnet, giving it a strong cost advantage for high-volume data pipelines.
 Claude 3 Opus is the highest-accuracy model, designed for complex multi-step reasoning, advanced mathematical analysis, and drafting specialized legal or medical documents where precision is paramount.
+Since Opus costs approximately 5x more per token than Sonnet, it should be reserved for limited tasks where accuracy directly impacts outcomes.

 Prompt Design Best Practices

 Effective prompt design is key to maximizing Claude model performance.
 The Bedrock API lets you send system prompts and user prompts separately.
-Use the system prompt to define the model's role, output format, and constraints, and the user prompt for specific task instructions.
+Use the system prompt to define the model role, output format, and constraints, and the user prompt for specific task instructions.
 This separation enables consistent control over model behavior.
 When requesting JSON output, include a schema example in the system prompt to reliably produce structured responses.
 For long inputs, use XML tags to make the data structure explicit so Claude can accurately grasp the context.
 Set the temperature parameter between 0.7 and 1.0 for creative text generation, and between 0 and 0.3 for factual answers and code generation.
+When including few-shot examples, place them in a fixed position within the system prompt and keep only the varying input in the user prompt to maximize prompt cache efficiency.

 Cost Optimization and Guardrails